AlexKopen/Dashboard-Prototype/README.md

 ### Filtering

-`src/app/shared/records.service.ts` contains a `filterRecords` function which iterates through each 'RecordFilter<T>' object stored in the state, and outputs the filtered Records.
+`src/app/shared/records.service.ts` contains a `filterRecords` function which iterates through each `RecordFilter<T>` object stored in the state, and outputs the filtered Records.